chisness/chisness.github.io/_posts/2021-03-12-adventures-in-the-sangha-forest.md

 ![Dinner: Spaghetti and tuna](../assets/sanghaforest/IMG_6362.jpg)

-And I learned that eating with hands something that we all could appreciate.
+And I learned that eating with hands is something that we all could appreciate.

 ### Day 2: More walking